robisim74/qwik-speak/docs/tutorial-routing.md

 ```

 ## Change locale
-We now want to change locale without reloading the page, just rerendering components that use translations.
+Now we want to change locale without reloading the page, just rerendering components that use translations.
 Let's create a `ChangeLocale` component:

 _src/components/header/change-locale.tsx_
 ```jsx